 While each of these organizations and individuals have worked tirelessly for many years to ensure that all children in the custody of Hall County DFCS have an abundant and joyful Christmas, these dedicated and committed groups banded together for our inaugural activities in 2019.
-By streamlining and coordinating efforts, our foster and relative care communities will be even better served in anticipation of Christmas 2020.
+By streamlining and coordinating efforts, our foster and relative care communities will be better served in future years.